-The North Carolina Department of Public Instruction, Office of Federal Programs affirms that public school units (PSU) engaging family and community partners is vital to student success.
-Research indicates that when schools build solid relationships and partnerships with parents and families, student outcomes with academic performance, attendance, and pro-social behaviors are more likely to improve.
 The information in this section has been modified and abbreviated from the Elementary and Secondary Education Act of 1965 [As Amended Through P.L.
-115-224, Enacted July 31, 2018], 1116(a-h) Parent Family and Engagement (PFE) Policy.
-See the Summary of Evaluation Tools and the Non-Regulatory Guidance: Using Evidence to Strengthen Education Investments (revised September 28, 2023) to assist with evaluating the content and effectiveness of the policy and designing evidence-based strategies.
-PSUs should refer to the entire regulation for comprehensive information with implementation.
+115-224, Enacted July 31, 2018], specifically, 1116(a-h) Parent Family and Engagement (PFE) Policy and the Parents Right-To-Know 1112(e)(1-4).
+The School-Parent Compact is part of the PFE Policy.
+Public School Units (PSUs) should refer to the entire regulation for comprehensive guidance and additional information.